zalando-incubator/es-operator/README.md

 In addition, a Horizontal Pod Autoscaler (HPA) targeting the EDS can be provisioned to provide an additional signal for scaling the EDS.
 The HPA replica count works within the EDS min and max replicas boundaries.
-The HPA modifies the separate `.spec.hpa_replicas` property of the EDS to indicate the current scaling requirements.
+The HPA modifies the separate `.spec.hpaReplicas` property of the EDS to indicate the current scaling requirements.
 The min index replicas and min node replica are satisfied before satisfying the HPA replica count.
 The scale down after the HPA resets or scales down follows the same behavior as before.
 Firstly, index replicas are reduced by 1 if not at min index replicas.
 Secondly, the new node replica count is calculated by increasing the shard-per-node ratio by 1.